 Wait!
 There’s more!
 Want to win signed copies of my books?

-Hana’s Suitcase, the acclaimed stage adaptation of the beloved bestseller by Karen Levine
+– Hana’s Suitcase, the acclaimed stage adaptation of the beloved bestseller by Karen Levin

 Count me in for this #YASH giveaway from @emilsher: YA fiction, non-fiction and picture books! http://emilsher.com/blog-2/

-I’ll draw three names from amongst my newly-minted faithful followers for the following prizes:
+I’ll draw three names from amongst my newly-minted faithful followers for one of the following prizes:

-Prize #2: Signed copies of Hana’s Suitcase on Stage, Mittens to Share and Away
+* Signed copies of Hana’s Suitcase on Stage and The Children of Willesden Lane

 I’ll announce the names of the three winners on my Twitter feed.

-To keep going on your quest for the hunt, you need to check out the next Purple Team author: Kat Stiles.
+To keep going on your quest for the hunt, you need to check out the next Green Team author: Cheyanne Young.